Xorast/Trinity-Project/ReadMe.md

 * data_input.py is used when the user upload the file
 * data_output.py is used to process the input data.
 This file import functions from :
     * calls calculations.py (equations)
+* archive.py is used to store the output data on the online database
 * data_tools provides generic functions to be imported by any file

 The user input file is saved in static/data/data_input.
 The output file is created and saved in static/data/data_output.

 Two examples files are given :
 * input file example in static/data/data_input_example.
 This file is downloadable on the "instructions" page.
-* output file example in static/data/data_output used to generate the demo page.
+* output file example in static/data/data_output_example used to generate the demo page.

 ## DATA PROTECTION